lazidog/note-markdowns/Tech/[mongoose] ODM Mongoose.md

   const story1 = new Story({
     title: 'Casino Royale',
-    author: author._id    // assign the _id from the person
+    author: author._id, // assign the _id from the person
   });

   story1.save(function (err) {